 Neighborhood classifications can be a tricky subject for new real estate investors.
 Many newbies find the lingo intimidating, but don't let that stop you from taking action!
 Neighborhood classifications are simply a system used by investors to measure if a property fits within their investing strategy.

 These classifications are not an exact science, but loose terms.
-I talked about this topic extensively on the podcast; you can find that episode here.
-Let’s dive into what some of these neighborhoods are like.
+Let’s dive into this classification system.